Alternatives to NPS – Net Promoter Score

 Find out more about how social proof can help your business.

-The data that you get from NPS provides guidance on the key indicators of customer satisfactionorganic growth, churn rates and retention.
+The data that you get from NPS provides guidance on the key indicators of customer satisfaction – organic growth, churn rate, and customer retention.

-It’s also easy to benchmark so you can see how well your business is performing against the competition.
+NPS is an easy way to benchmark your business against the competition.

 It Can Measure Employee Satisfaction